 - Everyone knows Amazon.
 And since it is well known, no one is nervous about buying from them online.

 - We had friends and family all over the country.
-And everyone has access to Amazon no matter where they are.
+And everyone has access to Amazon no matter where they live.

 - They Have a Large Selection: You can register for anything on Amazon.
 (And I mean anything!
-You can even register for and put things on your registry that Amazon doesn’t have.)
+You can even register for things that Amazon doesn’t carry.)

-- Amazon Offers 180-Day Returns: You can return items 180 days from receipt of shipment.
+- Amazon Offers 180-Day Returns: You can return items 180 days from when they were shipped.

 - Free Bonus Gifts: When your guests buy registry items from certain brands, you will get a free gift.

-- Amazon has Group Gifting: With Group Gifting, your friends and family can contribute any amount of their choosing.
+- Amazon has Group Gifting: With Group Gifting, your friends and family can contribute any amount of their choosing to more expensive items.

 We did register for a small amount of things from Bed Bath and Beyond as well, but that was mostly for older people who were nervous about buying online.